seodn/webcontent/smooth-auto-panel-paint/commercial-truck-painting.md

 ### Our Location
 ## Serving South Auckland's Industrial Hubs
+Our Papatoetoe workshop is positioned close to key industrial and transport hubs, making commercial fleet drop-offs, truck refinishing, and scheduled repaint work simple and efficient.

 Located at 26C East Tamaki Road, Papatoetoe, our workshop is minutes from the industrial areas of East Tamaki, Wiri, Manukau, Airport Oaks, and Penrose, making fleet drop-offs and pick-ups convenient.

 ---

 ### Customer Reviews
 ## What South Auckland Business Owners Say
+We proudly support transport companies, contractors, and commercial fleet owners with durable refinishing solutions, reliable turnaround times, and professional workmanship.
 *   *“We send all our commercial vans to Smooth Auto Panel & Paint.
 Their large spray booth handles transit vans easily, and the turnaround is exceptionally fast.”* — **David H., East Tamaki Logistics**
 *   *“Exceptional cab painting for our concrete mixer fleet.
 The polyurethane coating is extremely tough and has resisted concrete splashes easily.
 5-star B2B service.”* — **Robert M., Wiri Transport**
 *   *“Excellent scratch repair and anti-rust chassis coating for our flatbed trucks.
 Smooth Auto Panel & Paint is our go-to shop for commercial vehicle painting.”* — **Sarah G., Manukau Machinery**